nMoussa/HAR-Nucleo/readme.md

 # HAR-Nucleo

-This project is providing a step-by-step guide to run human activity recognition on any STM32 nucleo boards based on a Cortex M4 or M7.
+This git repository is providing a step-by-step guide to run human activity recognition on any STM32 nucleo boards based on a Cortex M4 or M7.
 In addition, you will need an arduino extension shield "X-Nucleo-IKS01A3" which corresponds to motions MEMS sensors.